newtykip/johnny/readme.md

 - **johnny** - for use in [newt's server (:](https://discord.gg/ywra9UeJGh) - you most likely do not want this, but you can if you'd like i suppose!
 - **db** - contains common dependencies for individual database drivers, you do not need to enable this yourself!
-- **development** - please only enable this if you are in a development environment! it will only bring you potential pain if not
+- **dev** - please only enable this if you are in a development environment! it will only bring you potential pain if not

 ## development

+### running code

+there is a special **dev** feature that will help you during your time developing johnny, and [run.sh](run.sh) enables this by default, alongside any feature names you provide as parameters to the script - i recommend you use this

 ### testing all feature combinations